 Ayo Adebamowo: As much as we’ve carefully identified our competitors, we’ve been able to distinguish our services based on our offerings and tractions.
 Our platform currently hosts the largest network of licensed healthcare professionals in Nigeria, from medical doctors and nurses to medical laboratory scientists to physiotherapists.
 Also, our interoperable platform is the one-stop digital marketplace for healthcare services, including but not limited to home care bookings, clinic visit bookings, Telemedicine, diagnostic tests booking, and personal health records.
 In addition, all our solutions, including patient health records, are cloud-based and can be accessed from any location or care settings.
 Finally, our platform facilitates continuity of care as we house multi-providers and promote multi-disciplinary collaboration.

 Your final thoughts?

 Ayo Adebamowo: We have seen a significant increase in the deployment of digital technology in different sectors from banking and education to transportation and social engagement across Africa in the last two decades.
 However, the critical health sector has not enjoyed the same digital transformation.
-This is a gap we are seeking to close – to revolutionize access to healthcare through leveraging digital technology.
+This is a gap we are seeking to close – Revolutionizing Access to Healthcare in Africa through leveraging digital technology.
 Although the journey ahead is long, we are already seeing rays of light that further strengthen our resolve to forge on.
 The capacity to connect consumers with healthcare providers at the click of a button has been truly gratifying.

 Being excerpts of the interview granted MyMedicalBank CEO aftermath of the Covid-19 pandemic by Startup Info, a premier online news magazine – https://startup.info/ayo-adebamowo-mymedicalbank/